Lombard Retirement Accounts Divorce Attorneys

 Property and asset division is one of the most complicated aspects of a divorce.
 The situation becomes even more complex when retirement funds, 401(k) accounts, and pensions are involved.
 Many individuals mistakenly believe they are able to keep full ownership of their personal retirement accounts after a divorce.
 However, this is very often not the case.
 Because of the complications with retirement accounts and divorce, it is essential to be represented by a family law attorney with particular experience in this area of the law.

-The divorce and family law team at Mevorah Law Offices LLC has successfully represented clients in the Chicago area and throughout Illinois for over 40 years.
+The divorce and family law team at Mevorah & Giglio Law Offices has successfully represented clients in the Chicago area and throughout Illinois for over 40 years.
 Our award-winning attorneys have extensive experience with even the most highly complex divorces involving issues such as debt division, bankruptcy, family-owned businesses, tax consequences, and many others.
 Our attorneys are honest, compassionate, responsive and down to earth, and we aggressively advocate for the interests of each client we serve.
 We offer free consultations, extended evening and weekend hours, and we promptly respond to all client inquiries so you always know what is happening with your case.

 Division of Retirement, 401(k) Accounts, and Pensions in Illinois